manelpuig/rUBot_mecanum_ws/Documentation/02_rUBot_mecanum_bringup.md

 The 4 mecanum wheels will be controlled by a RaspberryPi4 custom shield based control board.

+We have created a new "rubot_mecanum_driver" package where we have created a python based driver "rubot_mecanum_driver.py".

 To launch the mecanum drive functionality we have to:
 - launch the pigpiod (deamon) to properly control the GPIO pins of raspberry when using the pigpio library instead of the rpi.gpio less performand library.
 We can do it either in a new terminal:
 ````shell